Anurich/VariationalAutoEncoder/README.md

 <h2> Code structure. </h2>
 All the code is written is <b>vae.ipynb file</b>.
 And only train for one epoch.
 <h2> Dataset. </h2>
-The dataset used is mnist dataset.
-Which was already present in tensorflow examples.
+The dataset used is <b>MNIST</b> dataset, Which was already available in tensorflow examples.
 <h2> Loss </h2>
 I use two type of loss as mentioned in the paper of variational auto encoder.
  <ul>